ademers/craft-pendinguser/README.md

 ## Pending User Overview

-1. When a user creates a new account by registering via a front-end [User Registration form](https://craftcms.com/docs/3.x/dev/examples/user-registration-form.html) and their email isn't listed in the **Allowed Domains** setting field, the user account is set to **Pending** status.
+1. When a user creates a new user account by registering via a [User Registration form](https://craftcms.com/docs/3.x/dev/examples/user-registration-form.html) and their email isn't listed in the **Allowed Domains** setting field, the plugin sets the account to **Pending** status.
 2. The user receives an email stating that their new account has been created.
 3. Optionally, a moderator receives an email stating that a new user account has been created.
-4. Once the account has been approved and activated by a moderator, the user receives an email stating that their account has been approved and activated.
+4. Once the user account has been approved and activated by a moderator, the user receives an email stating that their account has been activated.

+## Changes & Additions in the Craft 3.5.x Version

+- Allowed Domains must now be entered separated by commas instead of on new lines.
+- Support for multiple moderator email addresses, separated by commas.

 ## Configuring Pending User